rabuono/project_docker_microcredential/Project_steps.md

 ## Building apptainer images
 - Run `image_build.sh` to build by downloading from docker hub
 - Produces two log files in addition to the slurm.out file
-- Alternative `image_build_ugent.sh` file provided to buildin in HPC Ugent, that leads to no `--fakeroot` related `xattrs` warnings.
+- Alternative `image_build_ugent.sh` file provided to building in HPC Ugent, that leads to no `--fakeroot` related `xattrs` warnings.
 Corresponding folder for HPC Ugent logs is also provided.